A Proud History

 McAuley Wing (after Catherine McAuley, Foundress of the Sisters of Mercy) contains Middle School classrooms and amenities, including a canteen and cafeteria.

-Stewart Wing (after Br Ron Stewart, a long serving principal) incorporates art, visual communication and design, wood and textiles facilities, the Flynn Music Room (after the Flynn Family) and the Uniform shop.
+Stewart Wing (after Br Ron Stewart, a long serving principal) incorporates art, visual communication and design, wood and textiles facilities, the Chapel and the Uniform shop.

 Tuck Wing (after Br Kevin Tuck, the first principal of Trinity) was one of the orignal buildings on the site.
 It was firstly a residence for the Christian Brothers until it was used as an administration centre and then for student learning.
 In 2013 it was demolished and replaced with a new building containing classrooms, staff offices and a wellbeing area.